DataPrime query

-DataPrime Explorer is a query mode within Explore that lets you write DataPrime queries directly alongside your logs, without leaving the current view.
+DataPrime is the second query syntax in Explore, alongside Builder.
 Use it when you need the precision and flexibility of DataPrime's pipeline syntax for filtering, transforming, and aggregating log data at scale.

 - Open Explore.

-- In the query bar area, select DataPrime to switch from Builder mode to DataPrime mode.
+- In the query bar, toggle the syntax switch from Builder to DataPrime.

 The search bar is replaced by the DataPrime query editor.
-Your current time range and dataset selection are preserved.
+The editor opens pre-populated with source <dataset> for the active dataset, or with a translated form of your current Lucene query.
+Your time range and dataset selection are preserved.

 Write a query